iomesh/docs/docs/advanced-functions/localpv-manager.md

     ```
     > _NOTE_: Kubernetes only supports one-level key/value nesting when configuring `parameters` in the StorageClass , so you should add `|` to the `deviceSelector` field to identify the subsequent content as a multi-line string.

-3. Create a PVC using the default StorageClass.
+3. Create a PVC using the StorageClass.

     > _NOTE_: To ensure successful creation, make sure that each Kubernetes worker node has at least 1 available raw block device with a capacity larger than 10 G and has no filesystem specified.